sidereior/idea-dump/README.md

 # How to approach this Readme?
  - I ask that if you want to work on any of these ideas that you reach out to me @ alexander.l.nanda.27@darmouth.edu .
 I'd be down to talk about them and am curious about innovative approaches to solving problems that you may have.
  - Ideas in this .md file are listed one after another.
-You may have to do a bit of scrolling to get to an idea that you find interesting.
 Here is a list of all current ideas:

 ## local-language-educator: a local langauge model that can run on minimal hardware and talks to people in their native langauge (specifically developing nations)
 ## stability-mix: solve spurious correlation in datasets using stable diffusion